In the City of Ipswich, Financial and Insurance Services had the highest productivity by industry, generating $371,293 per worker in 2018/19.

 - Electricity, Gas, Water and Waste Services ($301,342)

-The major differences between worker productivity by industries in the City of Ipswich and Queensland were:
+The major differences between the jobs held by the full-time equivalent local workers of the City of Ipswich and Queensland were:

-The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the City of Ipswich were for:
+The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the City of Ipswich were for those employed in:

 - Construction (-$92,723)